JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

   * **tree:** The SHA-1 hash of the tree object for this commit, which represents the state of the directory structure and the content of the files at the time of the commit.
   * **parent:** The SHA-1 hash of the parent commit.
 A commit can have zero (initial commit), one (regular commit), or multiple (merge commit) parent references.
   * **author:** the name and email of the author, along with the timestamp of when the commit was originally made.
-  * **commmitter:** the name and email of the author, along with the timestamp of the commit.
+  * **committer:** the name and email of the author, along with the timestamp of the commit.
 The author and committer can be different in cases like patches applied by a maintainer.
   * **Commit message:* the message describing the changes mde in this commit.

   * **Practical Use**